cgrtml/reasongate/README.md

 ### Architecture: open core + enterprise add-on

 The open core is **rule-only** and self-contained.
-It exposes a stable `Detector` interface and a plugin seam (`reasongate.registry`, entry-point groups `reasongate.detectors` / `reasongate.provenance`).
-Installing the separate **`reasongate-enterprise`** add-on auto-enables the embedding-based **ML detector** and the **provenance** detector — the core needs no code change, and every decision's `ShieldResult.layers` shows which layers ran (`["injection", "normalization"]` vs `+["ml_injection", "provenance"]`).
+It exposes a stable `Detector` interface and a plugin seam (`reasongate.registry`, entry point groups `reasongate.detectors` / `reasongate.provenance`).
+Installing the separate **`reasongate-enterprise`** add-on auto-enables the embedding-based **ML detector** and the **provenance** detector the core needs no code change, and every decision's `ShieldResult.layers` shows which layers ran (`["injection", "normalization"]` vs `+["ml_injection", "provenance"]`).
 With nothing installed, the core runs rule-only, silently.
 The methodology, thresholds, and reproducible benchmark harness (`eval/`,